TD-Dan/Sunwai/Full dictionary.baked.md

 Action::		**To illuminate, clarify, understand (as alignment), orient towards truth, grasp principle** Descriptor::	**Illuminated, Clear, Bright, Lucid, Principled, Understood (as aligned), Objective (as ideal)**

-> Root representing **illumination (physical or metaphorical), clarity of understanding, and the ideal of objective knowledge or guiding principles.** It embodies the light that reveals or the insight that clarifies, distinct from subjective processing (*pai*), stored memory (*lono*), or functional systems (*sipu*).
+> Root representing **illumination (physical or metaphorical), clarity of understanding, and the ideal of objective knowledge or guiding principles.** It embodies the light that reveals or the insight that clarifies, distinct from subjective processing (*PAI*), stored memory (*LUNO*), or functional systems (*SIPU*).
 Often implies an orientation towards truth or achieving clarity, rather than complete possession for finite beings.

 ## Usage